Hobart O’Rourke - Biomedical Science student

 Lucy Windsor - Health Foundation Year for Medicine student

 "I also appreciate the smaller tutorial and workshop classes, since this means we get more support and get to know our peers and lecturers on a closer level. " - read more about Lucy Windsor - Health Foundation Year for Medicine student

 Preparing you for degree success and beyond

-Set in over 600 acres of landscaped parkland, fields, woodland and lakes, our campus – the biggest in the UK – Keele is an inspiring and supportive place to study, where student thrive.
+Set on 600 acres of landscaped parkland, fields, woodland and lakes, our campus – one of the biggest in the UK – Keele is an inspiring and supportive place to study, where students thrive.
 Located in the heart of England, easily accessed from major cities such as Manchester, Birmingham and London, you’ll find everything’s on your doorstep, with the most important facilities just a short walk away.